JCMSK/guidelines-obsolete/README.md

 ```
 - The function documentation is in between three opening and three closing double quotes: `"""`
 - Outline:
-  - Description of what the function does
+  - Description of what the function does (First word starts with capital letter.
+Last sentence finishes with a dot)
   - Keyword `Inputs:` followed by a list of inputs.
 For each input, description of what it is, followed by the type `(type: type_of_input)`
   - Keyword `Outputs:` followed by a list of outputs.
 For each output, description of what it is, followed by the type `(type: type_of_output)`
-- Why is this important?
+- *Why is this important?*
-  These comments decleared using triple double quotes (`"""`) are called docstrings.
+  These comments decleared using triple double quotes (`"""`) are called *docstrings*.
 And they are used:
   - By users to know what the function does by typing `help (my_function)`.
 For example:
     `help(my_function)`
-    returns
+    returns:
     ```
     def my_function (input1, input2):
     This functions does ...